FujoWebDev/fujocoded/src/content/updates/25-08-16-sisyphus-rises/_TODO.md

 - [x] Link for the Rebuilding Community on the FujoWeb recording
 - [ ] Link for the third part of that blog
+- [ ] Link in blog to the 3rd part
 - [x] Something witty for the paddle block =P

 - [x] Link to digital pack